Instructor Stories: Vanessa Brantley-Newton

 The following character model sheet is an example from Vanessa's class.
 She teaches with demos to make sure you don't miss any of the steps.

-Best of all, if you're a Makers Pro member or pay for the live workshops, you can ask Vanessa any questions you have in the workshops.
+Best of all, if you're a Makers Pro member, you can ask Vanessa any questions you have in the workshops.